What happens after Small Business Administration (SBA) receives a small business size standard protest or request for a formal size determination?

 Severe Penalty for Late Submission of SBA Form 355

 If a concern whose size status is at issue fails to submit a completed SBA Form 355, responses to the allegations of the protest, or other requested information within the time allowed by SBA, or if it submits incomplete information, SBA may presume that disclosure of the information required by the form or other missing information would demonstrate that the concern is other than a small business.

 Obtaining Sensitive Information About Third Party Affiliate

-A concern whose size status is at issue must furnish information about its alleged affiliates to SBA, despite any third party claims of privacy or confidentiality, because SBA will not disclose information obtained in the course of a size determination except as permitted by Federal law.
+A concern whose size status is at issue must furnish information about its alleged affiliates to SBA, despite any third party claims of privacy or confidentiality, because Small Business Administration will not disclose information obtained in the course of a size determination except as permitted by Federal law.

 Timing of Small Business Size Determination Protest